JohnFrontzos/elorus-zip-export-request/README.md

 # Elorus Bulk Zip Request

 This Python script automates the archiving of expenses and income invoices for the previous month in the Elorus ERP management system.
-It retrieves a list of expenses for the previous month, parses the IDs, and archives them using the Elorus API.
+It retrieves a list of expenses and incomes for the previous month, parses the IDs, and archives them using the [Elorus API](https://developer.elorus.com/).

 ## Functionality